jeswr/sparql-proof-demo/README.md

 These can be:
 - Downloaded and uploaded as files
-- Accessed via the "Quick Test Endpoints" in the URL import feature
+- Accessed via the "Quick Test Credentials" in the URL import feature
 - Used as templates for creating your own credentials

 ## W3C Verifiable Credentials